 The date of transition to International Financial Reporting Standards ("IFRS") is October 1, 2010.
-These unaudited interim consolidated financial statements for the three months ended June 30, 2012 are our third interim financial statements prepared in accordance with IFRS, including IFRS 1.
+These audited annual consolidated financial statements for the years ended September 30, 2012 are our first annual financial statements prepared in accordance with IFRS, including IFRS 1.
 In accordance with IFRS 1, we have applied IFRS retroactively to our comparative data as of October 1, 2010.
-In preparing these unaudited interim consolidated financial statements, we also applied certain exceptions and exemptions available under IFRS 1 to our conversion from GAAP to IFRS as discussed below.
+In preparing these consolidated financial statements, we also applied certain exceptions and exemptions available under IFRS 1 to our conversion from GAAP to IFRS as discussed below.